This triangle scarf is worked in a classic granny square stitch motif, and quickly creates a classic looking accessory to wear!

 • 17 pattern Sts = 4”

-HOOK & OTHER MATERIALS
+HOOK AND OTHER MATERIALS

 • US Size I/9 (5.5 mm) Crochet Hook